Mattias-Basle/fund-application/README.md

 as your production environment.

 ## Concurrency support
-This project run on JDK 21.
+This project runs on JDK 21.
 Virtual threads have been enabled as most of the tasks are I/O related.
 No extra configuration has been put in place so far.
 However, the project currently support 100 concurrent calls without fail.
 You can check it out using [Apache Benchmark](https://httpd.apache.org/docs/2.4/programs/ab.html) (If you are using macOS, this Apache project is already installed by default).